voicegain/platform/audio-sender/bootstrap-bundle/README.md

 ### Install ###

+Run

+ chmod u+x audio-daemon-setup.sh

+to make the setup script executable, then run the scrip:

-Run the provided ./audio-daemon-setup.sh script.
+ ./audio-daemon-setup.sh script.

 If script reports no Java 9 present then please install it using e.g. these commands (Ubuntu)